ahlechandre/react-universal/README.md

 ## Dependencies

-Our goal is to use the minimal configuration so it is up to you extend the ecosystem.
+Our goal is to use minimal configuration so it is up to you extend the ecosystem.
 The current dependencies are just:

 ### Server
 * express